 Turn your pillowcase inside out and look at the stitching on the edges.
 Sometimes, if there's only a single running stitch or if the hemming is falling apart, you'll need to restitch it to have a strong hem.
 If so, sew a running stitch inner and a zigzag or overlock stitch on the outer bit.
-This will strengthen the bag significantly.
+This will significantly strengthen the bag.

 While your pillowcase is inside out, make sure the top is folded as it normally is for a pillowcase.
 Then using a set of pins, turn over a hem around the top of the pillowcase about two inches down and pin it into place.

 Next, allow a space (away from the side) where the drawstring will go in.
 Pin it vertically so you can see where to start and stop sewing.

 The opening will be located between the first and second vertical pins.
 Remove pins as you sew—do not sew over pins or this will break the sewing machine needle.

 Start at the second vertical pin.
 Set your sewing machine to a medium size running stitch and position the fabric so you are sewing about 2cm in from the edge of the hem.
 Sew forward and reverse a few times on the spot, before completing one cycle of the entire hem around the top of the pillowcase.

 When you get to the first vertical pin, sew back and forward a few times on that spot, leaving an opening between where the first and second vertical pins were.
 Cut the loose tail threads.

 Repeat the running stitch for another cycle, this time much closer edge of the hem.
 Don't forget to run the sewing machine forward and reverse a few times on the spots near the opening as you did for the first round.

 Step 7: Iron the Drawstring Hem (Optional)